Best Survival Watch | Reviews & Buying Guide

 Suunto Core Black

-This versatile watch that lasts a year on a single CR2032 knows everything about the outdoors.
+This versatile watch lasts a year on a single CR2032 and knows everything about the outdoors.

 *Price at time of publishing; check for price changes or sales.

-Suunto has established themselves as the go-to outdoors brand, and the Core bundles up all of their best-known features into a surprisingly simple watch.
+Suunto has established itself as the go-to outdoors brand, and the Core bundles up all of the best-known features into a surprisingly simple watch.
 It’s not going to talk to your smartphone, but it will last a year on a single battery.
 All while giving you some of the best outdoor data you can get on your wrist.

 Budget Survival Watch